matthewpblog/matthewpblog.github.com/posts/loading-app-with-script-module.md

 > This restriction is in place so that in the future we can allow custom module loaders to give special meaning to "bare" import specifiers, like import "jquery" or import "web/crypto".
 For now any such imports will fail, instead of being treated as relative URLs.

-The custom module loaders this is referring to would be defined in the [WhatWG Loader](http://whatwg.github.io/loader/) specification.
+The custom module loaders this is referring to would be defined in the [WHATWG Loader](http://whatwg.github.io/loader/) specification.
 It's been in development for a while but probably (in my estimation) won't be implemented in any browsers for quite a while.

 # Loading a real app